pynner/LibCalBooker/README.md

 LibCal Booker
 =========
-LibCal booker is an application to book LakeheadU study rooms.
+LibCal booker is an open source tool to make booking LibCal study rooms easier.

+Currently configured for Lakehead University study rooms, but can be forked and adjusted for other schools using LibCal software.

 Prerequisites
 ----------